 Mid-sized (2,000 full-time students to fewer than 10,000 full-time students)

-- Renewable Energies Technician: Graduates are able to operate, maintain and develop renewable energy technologies.
+- Renewable Energies Technician: Learn to install, operate, fix and develop renewable energy technologies.

 - Culinary Management